-This sixth and final Issues Paper turns from the research to the design and implementation of our intervention.
-Chapter One commences with an explanation of how we moved from the research results to developing the theory of change that became the foundation for our intervention.
+This sixth Issues Paper turns from the research to the design and implementation of our intervention.
+Chapter One commences with an explanation of how we moved from the research results to developing the Theory of Change that became the foundation for our intervention.
 It then sets out the basic intervention design.
-Chapter Two then discusses the transition from the design of our prevention approach to its actual implementation, particularly the process of working with the HRPFs to identify organisational risk factors and to design projects that address those factors, our workshop designs and the ongoing capacity building the project team and the HRPFs did together.
-Chapter Three provides a preliminary showcase of some of the projects that the HRPFs designed and implemented.
-At the point of finalising this report, these projects were still in development.
-As such, a fuller discussion will be presented in the final report.
-For now, this Issues Paper provides examples of some of the projects and how the HRPFs approached researching, developing and implementing them.
-Finally, Chapter Four provides some interim reflections on how this project has and has not been able to operationalise a systemic approach, the difficulties of doing this and how it might provide a foundation for future developments.
-We also set out our plans for evaluating the overall project.
+Chapter Two then describes in detail the transition from the design of our prevention approach to its actual implementation.
+Here we focus in particular on the process of working with the HRPFs to identify organisational risk factors and to design projects that address those factors, our workshop designs and the ongoing capacity building the project team and the HRPFs did together.